dear-clouds/better-mdl/README.md

 1. Install <a href="https://www.tampermonkey.net/" target="_blank">Tampermonkey</a> for your browser (or your preferred Userscripts Manager)

 2. Install my userscript by clicking [here](https://github.com/dear-clouds/better-mdl/raw/main/better-mdl.user.js) and click "Install".
+This may take some time to load.

 3. Go to <a href="https://mydramalist.com/account/profile" target="_blank">MyDramaList settings page</a> to customize the script, just like you would to edit your profile (_You need to scroll down to the end of the page to see the `Better MDL Settings` section_)